 This is good for regular exercisers but bad for avid TV watchers; if the latter want to become regular exercisers then they have to become more conscious of the choices they are making during their leisure time and start ingraining the new habit by making their environment force them to take up the new habit (hide the TV remote) and once the new habit has been established, it will become easier to stick to the new routine because this behavior can become as unconscious a choice as watching TV once was.

 The art of success in New Year’s resolutions, seems to be, according to Professor Seppo Iso-Ahola, to become more consciously aware of your habits and choices when they are bad ones, use this elevated consciousness to make changes that are initially difficult, produce an exercise infrastructure around you, and if you persist for long enough, these conscious decisions will become unconscious healthy habits.

-The other key to success in New Year Resolutions comes from that other new study conducted by Kaitlin Woolley and Ayelet Fishbach, entitled, ‘Immediate Rewards Predict Adherence to Long-Term Goals’
+The other key to success in New Year's resolutions comes from that other new study conducted by Kaitlin Woolley and Ayelet Fishbach, entitled, "Immediate Rewards Predict Adherence to Long-Term Goals."

 The study found immediate rewards such as enjoyment, predicted persistence at New Year’s resolutions, whereas delayed rewards did not.

-Obtaining enough shorter term pleasures from new changes mean they can become pleasurable habits in themselves.
+Obtaining enough shorter-term pleasures from new changes means they can become pleasurable habits in themselves.
 Then the new fitness regime can become as unconscious a habit as watching TV once was.

-It’s therefore the journey from conscious decision to unconscious habit, through finding new pleasures as opposed to sticking to old habitual ones, that is crucial to success in New Year Resolutions.
+It’s therefore the journey from a conscious decision to an unconscious habit, through finding new pleasures as opposed to sticking to old habitual ones, that is crucial to success in New Year's resolutions.

 Immediate Rewards Predict Adherence to Long-Term Goals.
 Kaitlin Woolley and Ayelet Fishbach.
 Personality and Social Psychology Bulletin 2017 Feb;43(2):151-162